Economic fallout mounts, along with competition for gear

 President Donald Trump acknowledged on Wednesday that the federal stockpile is nearly depleted of the protective equipment needed by doctors and nurses, and some “horrific” days lie ahead.

-In one of the worst U.S. hot spots, Louisiana, deaths climbed to at least 310 and confirmed infections spiked 42 percent to nearly 9,200, in what Gov. John Bel Edwards attributed in part to backlogged test results finally coming back from laboratories.
+In one of the worst hot spots around the country, Louisiana, deaths climbed to at least 310 and confirmed infections spiked 42 percent to nearly 9,200, in what Gov. John Bel Edwards attributed in part to backlogged test results finally coming back from laboratories.

 “We want people focused on what they can do about it.
 Don’t be despondent.
 Don’t despair.
 Don’t throw your hands up,” he said.
 “We can determine how bad it gets by whether we comply with the social distancing, the stay-at-home order and all the hygiene we’ve been promoting.”

+In Virginia’s Henrico County, a nursing home reported that coronavirus deaths there had climbed to 16 and that 92 residents had tested positive.

-In New York, where hospitals are getting swamped with patients and the worst of the outbreak is still probably weeks away, more than 85,000 medical volunteers have stepped forward, according to Cuomo, about a quarter of them from out of state.
+In New York, where hospitals are getting swamped with patients and the worst of the outbreak is still probably weeks away, more than 85,000 medical volunteers have stepped forward, according to Cuomo, who said about a quarter of them were from out of state.
 He thanked them profusely.

 “I will be the first one in my car to go wherever this nation needs help as soon as we get past this.
 I will never forget how people across this country came to the aid of New Yorkers when they needed it,” he said.